- ACRONYMS AND DEFINITIONS

 - Anti-tirzepatide antibodies

 - In trials, 51% of tirzepatide-treated patients developed anti-tirzepatide antibodies.
 Antibody cross-reactivity with native GIP and GLP-1 was seen in 34% and 14%, respectively.
-Antibody development was not associated with a decrease in effectiveness, but it was associated with an increase in hypersensitivity and injection site reactions.
+Antibody development was not associated with decreased effectiveness, but it was associated with an increase in hypersensitivity and injection site reactions.

 - Pancreatitis

 - Acute pancreatitis has occurred in patients treated with GLP-1 agonists.
 In trials, the incidence of acute pancreatitis in tirzepatide-treated patients was 0.23 cases per 100 patient-years compared to 0.11 cases per 100 patient-years in placebo-treated patients.
-If patients develop symptoms of pancreatitis (e.g. upper abdominal pain radiating to the back, nausea, vomiting), they should be evaluated promptly.
+Patients who develop symptoms of pancreatitis (e.g., upper abdominal pain radiating to the back, nausea, vomiting) should be evaluated promptly.

 - Acute kidney injury